abhajus/gta-5-clothing/README.md

 the file i have uploaded has folders with clothing and the correct names and such to make it work

-i did this a while back, it took me one nights work to rename everything but this either works for lspdfr somehow or on fivem
+i did this a while back, it took me one nights work to rename everything but this either works for lspdfr somehow or on fivem with a little bit more work, since its the names they still need to run or be put somewhere to run/work

+clothing is LA cops based